 Dairy UK says a deal with the National Farmers Union (NFU) and NFU Scotland will help promote "trust" between milk producers and buyers.

-In July, following the protests and discussions with customers, Arla Foods decided to abandoned a planned price cut.'Difficult time'
+In July, following the protests and discussions with customers, Arla Foods decided to abandoned a planned price cut.

 The company said it hoped the October increase would "build confidence in the British dairy industry".